emericg/WatchFlower/README.md

 | ------------------- | ----- | ---------------- |
 | ![FlowerCare](assets/devices/flowercare.svg) | ![Ropot](assets/devices/ropot.svg) | ![HygroTemp](assets/devices/hygrotemp.svg) |

-Many Bluetooth devices could be added to WatchFlower.
+Various Bluetooth devices can be added to WatchFlower.
 If you have a device in mind, you can contact us and we'll see what can be done!

 ### Desktop screenshot